ignornce/Interpretibality-Of-DL/README.md

 +A Survey of Lottery Ticket Hypothesis
     + Validating the Lottery Ticket Hypothesis with Inertial Manifold Theory
++ One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers
 ----
 ## Physics Lens
 + Physics-Informed Machine Learning: A Survey